 Indiana Jones is a fascinating film series that caters to lovers of archaeological discoveries, exploration, and historical adventures.
 It’s yet another franchise that has been around for several decades, with lots of films brought into being.
 Thus, there were a lot of filming locations throughout the years, yet Jordan was the one that captivated the attention of viewers in no time.

-Thanks to the talented filmmakers, a forgotten part of the world was overlooked and needed to get the hype it deserved, and that’s Petra, the Jordanian city.
-Petra is an ancient city that earned a spot among the world’s Seven New Wonders, being home to the famous Al Khazneh temple, or The Treasury in English.
-The city features plenty of tombs, temples, and rock facades that speak of history.
+Thanks to the talented filmmakers, a forgotten part of the world was overlooked and needed to get the hype it deserved.
+That’s Petra, the Jordanian city.
+Petra is an ancient city that earned a spot among the world’s Seven New Wonders.
+It is home to the famous Al Khazneh temple, or The Treasury in English.
+The city features many tombs, temples, and rock facades that speak of history.

-Tourists from all parts of the world started flocking to Petra upon the release of Indiana and the Last Crusade.
-It piqued the interests of many travellers and tourists, compelling them to pack and go see the red-rock structure, Al Khanzeh, that was featured in the film.
-Another exciting destination featured in the film was Germany’s Bürresheim Castle which was used for the exterior shots of the film’s Nazi Castle.
+Tourists worldwide started flocking to Petra upon the release of Indiana and the Last Crusade.
+It piqued the interests of many travellers and tourists, compelling them to pack and see the red-rock structure, Al Khanzeh, that was featured in the film.
+Another exciting destination featured in the movie was Germany’s Bürresheim Castle which was used for the exterior shots of the film’s Nazi Castle.

 5. Outlander – Scotland

 The Scottish lands are well-known for their exquisite green landscapes and historical monuments, yet Outlander is among the TV shows that did well, featuring Scotland’s best parts.
-The show dropped in 2014 and aired for 6 seasons, featuring a captivating story set in medieval England and a set of compelling characters to fall in love with.
+The show dropped in 2014 and aired for six seasons, featuring a captivating story set in medieval England and compelling characters to fall in love with.

-However, the filming locations are ones that sit proudly today within the borders of the Scottish Highlands, not needing to travel back in time.
+However, the filming locations sit proudly today within the borders of the Scottish Highlands, so you don’t need to travel back in time.
 Doune Castle was one of the popular destinations in Scotland used to depict Castle Leoch, Colum MacKenzie’s fictional home.
-Interestingly, this 14th-century castle has made it to the big screen several times and not only this once.
+Interestingly, this 14th-century castle has made it to the big screen several times, not only this once.

 Faskally Forest was used to portray the fictional Mohawk Village.
-It is an unmissable forest in Scotland that you’d enjoy exploring, located just half an hour from Kinloch Rannoch.
-Another highland used for filming was Glencoe, a highland spot located near the renowned Glenfinnan Monument.
+You’d enjoy exploring an unmissable forest in Scotland, just half an hour from Kinloch Rannoch.
+Another highland used for filming was Glencoe, a highland spot near the renowned Glenfinnan Monument.
 The spacious green terrain complemented by mountains and the clear sky as the backdrop was used as the opening credits of all episodes.

 6. Lord of the Rings – New Zealand

-Lord of the Rings is another famous film series that always seemed to be in rivalry with the Harry Potter series.
-Both were quite entertaining films and enthralling books that gained massive popularity throughout the whole world in no time.
+Lord of the Rings is another famous film series that always seemed to rival the Harry Potter series.
+Both were quite entertaining films and enthralling books that quickly gained massive popularity worldwide.
 Although the series has already come to an end, it’s still deemed among the most successful movies of all time.

-Interestingly, Lord of the Rings films were among the few films with huge production that were entirely shot in New Zealand.
-In case you are a Lord of the Rings fan, chances are you’ve wondered about the filming locations of all the places featured in the movie.
-We’ll walk you through the best destinations in New Zealand that you can visit and experience the fantasy world of the great series.
+Interestingly, Lord of the Rings films were among the few films with massive productions entirely shot in New Zealand.
+If you are a Lord of the Rings fan, chances are you’ve wondered about the filming locations of all the places featured in the movie.
+We’ll walk you through the best New Zealand destinations to visit and experience the fantasy world of the great series.

-Wellington, the capital city, definitely played a role in this massive production.
+Wellington, the capital city, played a role in this massive production.
 It’s home to Weta Workshop, the indoor studios where the special effects were done.
-Weta Cave is now a public museum open for visitors for unique Lord of the Rings tours.
-However, most of the scenes required outdoor filming locations
+Weta Cave is now a museum for visitors for unique Lord of the Rings tours.
+However, most of the scenes required outdoor filming locations.

 Hobbiton Village was one of the iconic fictional places within the film series.
 Matamata town is the real-life filming location of the fictional town.
 The sets built for the film still proudly sit, becoming an open-air museum for the fanatic who would love to walk through the same air where the characters have.

 It’s hard to overlook the fictional land of Sauron, the Dark Lord, known in the films as Mordor.
 Interestingly, Tongariro National Park was the filming location of dark Mordor, one of New Zealand’s most iconic landmarks.
-It’s an ideal spot for hiking among the mountains with fascinating views to observe.
-However, the special effects added in the movie made the place a little bit different from that in real life.
+It’s an ideal spot for hiking among the mountains with fascinating views.
+However, the special effects in the movie made the place slightly different from that in real life.

 7. The Last of Us – Canada